qianfeng2/detREC_program/Empirical_script/README.md

 -----------------------
 This folder provides specific scripts of running mosaic program for a [dataset](https://github.com/qianfeng2/detREC_program/tree/master/Empirical_script/Ghana_dataset) of DBLa sequences from a cross-sectional study in Ghana.

-This entire pipeline we adopted are from an accepted paper: Tonkin-Hill et al. (2020), where they managed to handle a larger dataset.
-If you aim to get partial alignments results for your own large dataset, please take a look at their detailed pipeline (https://github.com/gtonkinhill/global_var_manuscript), also please cite: Tonkin-Hill G, Ruybal-Pesántez S, Tiedje KE, Rougeron V, Zakeri S, Pumpaibool T, et al. Global structure of the var genes encoding the major variant surface antigen of *Plasmodium falciparum*.
+This entire pipeline we adopted are from an accepted paper: Tonkin-Hill et al. (2021), where they managed to handle a larger dataset.
+If you aim to get partial alignments results for your own large dataset, please take a look at their detailed pipeline (https://github.com/gtonkinhill/global_var_manuscript), also please cite: Tonkin-Hill G, Ruybal-Pesántez S, Tiedje KE, Rougeron V, Duffy MF, Zakeri S,et al. Evolutionary analyses of the major variant surface antigen-encoding genesreveal population structure of *Plasmodium falciparum* within and between continents.
 PLoS Genetics.
-2020.
-Forthcoming.
+2021;17(2):e1009269.

 If you only want to reproduce the results in our related manuscript (https://www.biorxiv.org/content/10.1101/2020.11.18.389262v1), please follow the instructions below: